machal/cssmine-content/content/flexbox-browsers.md

 ========================

 Browser support is not bad.
-At the time of this writing, the level of support was 92–95% and when using reasonable fallbacks for older browsers, so there is no reason not to use flexbox right away.
+At the time of this writing, the level of support was 92–95% when using reasonable fallbacks for older browsers, so there is no reason not to use flexbox right away.

 ### Three Types of Syntax in Modern Browsers